onefastsnail/development-docker-image/README.md

 # Development Docker Image

-A [Docker](https://www.docker.com/) image i created for development to help keep my host machine clean of libaries and tools.
-This approach also helps keep a consistent set of development tools across a development team and machines.
+A [Docker](https://www.docker.com/) image to run development commands and tools through.
+This helps keep the host machine clean of libaries, tools and their numerous versions and also helps keep a consistent set of development tools across a development team and machines.

-This repo is put through [CircleCI](https://circleci.com) for automated building, testing and deployment to [Dockerhub](https://hub.docker.com/r/onefastsnail/development).
+This repository is put through [CircleCI](https://circleci.com) for automated building, testing and deployment to [Dockerhub](https://hub.docker.com/r/onefastsnail/development).

 ## What's inside